loreggia/minecraft-server/README.md

 All server settings are managed using environment variables in the docker-compose.yml file.

-### Data Directories / Volumes
+### Data Directory

-1. The world data is mapped to a named docker volume. **This is only necessary on windows and can be removed when running on linux.**

-   This fixes a problem when running on Windows 11, see https://github.com/itzg/docker-minecraft-server/issues/1102 for updates.
-   To access the data directory on Windows 11 navigate to `\\wsl.localhost\docker-desktop-data\version-pack-data\community\docker\volumes\minecraft-server_world\_data`.

-2. The root data directory can be changed by replacing the first part of the volume binding in the docker-compose file.
+The root data directory can be changed by replacing the first part of the volume binding in the docker-compose file.

 Per default, the data is stored at ./data in the project root.

 ```
     ...
     # replace './data' below with a different path
     volumes:
-1->   - world:/data/world
-2->   - ./data:/data
+      - ./data:/data
 ```

 ### OPs, Whitelist